caiwwei/shopping-list-tracker/README.md

 - As a user, I want to be able to add multiple products to buy to the shopping list
 - As a user, I want to be able to view the shopping list and see all the products I've added
 - As a user, I want to be able to input prices, discount codes, and links for a specific product
 - As a user, I want to be able to select a product in the shopping list and view its details
+- As a user, I want to be able to save my shopping list to file, if I choose to do so
+- As a user, I want to be able to be able to load my shopping list from file, if I choose to do so